chaywn/Go-Boom/PART2.md

 2  | When the remaining deck is exhausted and the player cannot play,                 | Y
    | the player does not play in the trick.                                           |
 3  | Finish a round of game correctly.
-Display the score of each player.              | Y 4  | Can exit and save the game (use file or database).                               | P 5  | Can resume the game.
-The state of the game is restored when resuming a game      | P
+Display the score of each player.              | Y 4  | Can exit and save the game (use file or database).                               | Y 5  | Can resume the game.
+The state of the game is restored when resuming a game      | Y
    | (use file or database).                                                          |
 6  | Reset the game.
 All scores become zero.
 Round and trick number restart from 1.   | Y 7  | Support GUI playing mode (cards should be faced up or down as in the real game). | P